jcaip/jcaip.github.io/_posts/2017-02-25-Dynamic Programming.md

-## An explanation of Dynamic Programming.

 ### What is the idea behind dynamic programming?
-Dynamic Programming essential breaks programs down into subproblems and then solves those problems
+Dynamic Programming breaks down problems into subproblems, then
++ solves those subproblems from smallest -> largest
++ uses the solution of those subproblems to solve the larger problem

 ### All-Pairs Shortest Path
 This is a shorted path implementation that works even with negative weights